Skip to main content

 The Devil's Calculator was developed by Cinq-Mars Media.

 The Devil's Calculator has received overwhelmingly positive reviews from players.
-Most players liked this game for its graphics but disliked it for its gameplay.
+Most players liked The Devil's Calculator for its humor but disliked it for its gameplay.

 The Devil's Calculator is a single player game with multiplayer support.

-Similar games include Human Resource Machine, TIS-100, Logic Bombs, Hook, Turing Complete and others.
+Similar games include Human Resource Machine, TIS-100, Hook, Turing Complete, Hook and others.